 Porta Sophia is building an online database and searchable library of historical, scientific and cultural information pertaining to psychedelics that they say will support the work of both innovators and patent examiners.

-Read The Lucid News Article
+Read Lucid News Article

 Corporations are going to use IP law to profit from psychedelics.
 But creative strategies from other industries could help people push back against exclusionary ownership and keep drugs accessible.